WHERE THE HEART IS

 Is keeping me waiting.
 (Carly Simon 1971)

 Anticipation is in the air.
-For those of you not in North Carolina know that we are feeling the change in the air, seeing the change in color & light, hearing the bustle at stores & gas stations.
+For those of you not in North Carolina know that we are feeling the change in the air, seeing the change in color and light, hearing the bustle at stores and gas stations.
 What will happen?
 And when?
-A recent Facebook comment said “Waiting for a hurricane is like being chased by a turtle”.
+A recent Facebook comment said, “Waiting for a hurricane is like being chased by a turtle”.
 Agreed.
-Meanwhile my mood & energy level changes with the barometric pressure. http://nhc.noaa.gov
+Meanwhile, my mood and energy level changes with the barometric pressure. http://nhc.noaa.gov

-Options: 1) Sell EVERYTHING & fly to Guadalajara.
+Options: 1) Sell EVERYTHING and fly to Guadalajara.
 I know I can’t do this.
 Buy a car in Ajijic.
 2) Put some things in storage.
-We’ve talked to a lot of folks who’ve done this then came back & gave it all away.
-Pack as many suitcases as possible & fly into Guadalajara.
+We’ve talked to a lot of folks who’ve done this, then came back and gave it all away.
+Pack as many suitcases as possible and fly into Guadalajara.
 Load those suitcases up again when we come back to meet our granddaughter.
 Buy a car in Ajijic.
-3) Keep only what will fit in Ben’s Toyota Sienna van & get rid of the rest.
-Drive to Laredo, Texas & hire a concierge to help us go through customs.
-4) Drive a small Uhaul van to Laredo & offload to a moving company.
-Hire a concierge to help us through customs & drive us to Ajijic.
+3) Keep only what will fit in Ben’s Toyota Sienna van and get rid of the rest.
+Drive to Laredo, Texas, and hire a concierge to help us go through customs.
+4) Drive a small U-haul van to Laredo and offload to a moving company.
+Hire a concierge to help us through customs and drive us to Ajijic.
 WHEW!
-Everyone of these sounds overwhelming.
-By next Wednesday we will have a good handle on exactly what we WANT to take to Mexico.
+Every one of these sounds overwhelming.
+By next Wednesday, we will have a good handle on exactly what we WANT to take to Mexico.
 By the end of the week we’ll have a close estimate of cost.
-By the 24th we will have to make a decision about which way to go.
+By the 24th we will have to decide which way to go.

 Meanwhile, I struggle through the multiple layers of my office full of aromatherapy oils, books, supplies, files, trying to figure out what I can possibly leave behind.
 I’ve gotten rid of so much already.
 Like peeling back the layers of an onion.
 I wrote a poem years ago that started like this-ENOUGH.
 MORE IS MORE THAN ENOUGH.
 Too bad I didn’t take my own advice.